We live in a hurting world, and it can be easy to think that nothing we do could possibly make a positive difference in any meaningful way.

 - Donate items that you no longer want to charities who will distribute them to those in need.

-- Return a grocery cart that’s been abandoned in the parking lot.
+- Return a grocery trolley that’s been abandoned in the parking lot.

-- Comment on the good behavior of other people’s children.
+- Comment on the good behaviour of other people’s children.

 - Send a dessert to another table anonymously.

 One of the most wonderful ways to change the world around you is to donate your time to a local charity in need, and Foresters Financial members have many opportunities to do just that.
 Foresters Community Grants give member families the chance to organise and host their own local community volunteer activity, and the Foresters Care grant allows members to quickly make a meaningful difference in their community with a one-time grant of £200 to put towards an immediate need.